-- 3.34 The Council's adopted Landscape Character Assessment SPD, contains details of landscape strategies for locations across the district, including locations appropriate for tree planting or management of existing trees.
+- 3.33 The Council's adopted Landscape Character Assessment SPD, contains details of landscape strategies for locations across the district, including locations appropriate for tree planting or management of existing trees.
 The Council's emerging Tree Asset Management Plan (due for adoption in September 2016), seeks to increase tree canopy coverage from 11% to 15% across South Gloucestershire by 2060, opportunities to support this ambition will be encouraged in accordance with this policy.
 Where development proposals are of an appropriate scale, they will be expected to include tree planting in order to contribute to the aim to increasing tree cover.
-Small scale proposals, such as householder development for conservatories, loft conversions, dormer windows, walls, fences, porches and satellite dishes are unlikely to be considered to be of appropriate scale. - 3.35 In accordance with Core Strategy Policy CS1 and Landscape Policy PSP2, site layouts should be designed to preserve and enhance the existing vegetation on the site.
-New tree planting should be an integral component of new development. - 3.36 The justification for requiring new or compensatory tree planting is set out in Core Strategy Policy CS1.
-Tree planting should be accommodated on the site as part of a comprehensive landscape plan for the development, however, if considered appropriate, where this cannot be achieved, the possibility of securing obligations for off-site planting, as part of the Section 106 requirements for the site, will be investigated. - 3.37 On development sites, where there are trees of merit, the Council will consider the protection of trees using a Tree Preservation Order.
-In some cases, the Council will consider the use of conditions to protect important trees through the development process. - 3.38 The Council will encourage new woodland creation as a positive Green Infrastructure requirement for development schemes.
+Small scale proposals, such as householder development for conservatories, loft conversions, dormer windows, walls, fences, porches and satellite dishes are unlikely to be considered to be of appropriate scale. - 3.34 In accordance with Core Strategy Policy CS1 and Landscape Policy PSP2, site layouts should be designed to preserve and enhance the existing vegetation on the site.
+New tree planting should be an integral component of new development.
+Where new tree planting is included as part of a development scheme, especially when adjacent to a proposed highway, a designed street or footway lighting scheme should be submitted, demonstrating that both the trees and lighting can co-exist without detriment to one another. - 3.35 The justification for requiring new or compensatory tree planting is set out in Core Strategy Policy CS1.
+Tree planting should be accommodated on the site as part of a comprehensive landscape plan for the development, however, if considered appropriate, where this cannot be achieved, the possibility of securing obligations for off-site planting, as part of the Section 106 requirements for the site, will be investigated. - 3.36 On development sites, where there are trees of merit, the Council will consider the protection of trees using a Tree Preservation Order.
+In some cases, the Council will consider the use of conditions to protect important trees through the development process. - 3.37 The Council will encourage new woodland creation as a positive Green Infrastructure requirement for development schemes.
 In accordance with the NPPF, the Council will promote the preservation, restoration and re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations, linked to national and local targets, and identify suitable indicators for monitoring biodiversity.
 This new woodland should be developed in accordance with the recommendations set out in the South Gloucestershire Landscape Character Assessment, in line with the requirements of the landscape strategy for the specific landscape character area applicable to the site.
-The Landscape Character Assessment supports the aims of the endorsed Community Forest Plan, for the Forest of Avon, which covers South Gloucestershire. - 3.39 Further guidance is available in the Council's 'Trees on Development Sites' Supplementary Planning Guidance (adopted November 2005).
+The Landscape Character Assessment supports the aims of the

+- endorsed Community Forest Plan, for the Forest of Avon, which covers South Gloucestershire. - 3.38 Further guidance is available in the Council's 'Trees on Development Sites' Supplementary Planning Guidance (adopted November 2005).